Everything You Should Know About Buying Curtains

 2. Difference Between Curtains and Drapes

-Many people use these words interchangeably not knowing they both have different meanings.
+Many people use these words interchangeably not knowing they have different meanings.

 Curtains are light and sometimes have a sheer fabric.
 They will prevent some light from getting into your house but not all of it and are perfect for sitting rooms and kitchens.